Does Your Writing Contain the Three E’s?

 If you want to be a writer, you must do two things above all others; read a lot and write a lot. ~ Stephen King

-In working to improve your writing, think about your favorite stories and how you can apply certain writing techniques to your own work.
+Think about your favorite stories and how you can apply certain writing techniques to your own work.
 Take a deep look at why you liked it so much.
 What made that book so delicious and absorbing, or maddening or sad?
-What was it that made it satisfying to you, as the reader?
-Was it the characters, the sentence structure, the plot twists?
+What was it that made it satisfying to you as the reader?
+The characters, the sentence structure, the plot twists?

 So then, how do we write with this type of magic?

+Effective Writing.
+What is it exactly?
 Effective writing can mean many things.
-Ask yourself: What makes a story effective for you, as a reader?
-What makes it take hold of you and not let go?
+As you plan your novel, think about your favorite authors.
+What made their stories so effective for you?
+What made it take hold of you and not let go?

-Stories can go from good to great when they combine several elements, such as:
+Stories can go from good to great when they combine several fundamentals, such as: